graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 Query parsing error | SyntaxError | SYNTAX_ERROR
 Attempting a mutation or subscription when none are defined | InvalidOperationError | INVAILD_OPERATION Invalid variable values | InvalidVariableError | INVALID_VALUE

+Schema errors throw an exception during the process of defining or building the schema.
+For instance, adding a two fields of the same name to a GraphQL type would result in an `ArgumentOutOfRangeException` while attempting to add the second field.
+Another example would be if a schema defined an invalid union; an error would be thrown while the schema was being initialized within `DocumentExecuter` and caught as an unhandled exception.

 Processing errors should only occur if an exception is thrown from within a field resolver.
 For instance, if an error in your code causes an NullReferenceException to be thrown.
 Or if you execute `.Single()` on an empty